Akçakoca: Name

-Akçakoca was known as Diapolis or Dia in the classical period.
-However, after the Turkish conquest, Akçaşehir became more common, before being changed to Akçakoca in 1934.
+In the classical period the town Dia or Diospolis was located at the site of present Akçakoca.
+After the Turkish conquest, the town was named Akçaşehir, which was changed to Akçakoca in 1934.

 Population

-Although Akçakoca's estimated population is about 30,000; it increases during summer months, due to tourism activities and cottage owners.
+Akçakoca's estimated population of about 30,000 increases during the summer months, due to tourism activities and cottage owners.
 Due to war, specifically the one between the Ottomans and Russia in 1877–1878, a wide range of people, most of whom had roots in the Pontic region (Lazes, Georgians, and Abkhazians), emigrated from their native lands to settle in Akçakoca.

 History

 Latin-Nicea Empires Period and Genoese

 During the Fourth Crusade, European armies conquered Constantinople in 1204, founding the Latin Empire for a short period.
 Because of this situation, the Genoese established commercial bases on the Western Black Sea coasts for their interests, which included a Genoese castle in Akçakoca.
 This castle helped to protect trade routes in the area and was used for commercial activities itself.
 When the Nicea Empire reconquered Constaninople in 1261, Akçakoca, which was under the auspices of the Nicea Empire, came under Byzantine rule again.

 Turkic people seem to have been living in Akçakoca since 1243, after Mongol pressure and defeat.
 From Kastamonu, the Oghuz tribes of Kınık and Üçok migrated westward, some of them came to Akçakoca and settled.
-The Oghuz Turks then plundered Genoese trade centers and Greek villages, upon which the Genoese and Greeks complained to the Byzantine Emperor, the Byzantine Emperor responded to the complaints and brought and settled Christian Cumans, Pechenegs, Uzes from Romania Dobruja to protect the region against the Turkmens.
+The Oghuz Turks then plundered Genoese trade centers and Greek villages, upon which the Genoese and Greeks complained to the Byzantine Emperor, who responded to the complaints and brought and settled Christian Cumans, Pechenegs, Uzes from Romania Dobruja to protect the region against the Turkmens.
 Oguz from the Kayı tribe settled here.